beveradb/pysonofflan/README.rst

 has provided this feature, allowing devices to be controlled directly on the local network using a WebSocket connection on port 8081.

-The feature is designed to only be used when there is no connection to the Itead cloud servers, (e.g. if your internet connection is down, or their servers are down).
-As such, it is only enabled when the device is connected to your WiFi network, but *unable to reach the Itead servers*.

-Most users will only be able to use this by **deliberately blocking internet access** to their Sonoff devices.

 Features
 --------